 As my blog grew, I realized I needed more consistency for myself and for my audience.
 I decided one recipe a week would be doable.
 While I switched that up in the summer and even have some weeks where I share two recipes, I always share new content on Wednesdays.
 I also share on Instagram between the same two hour time frame so my audience knows when to hear from me.
 I focus only on plant-based food and mostly post desserts.
 Sure, I put a little more of my life in my Instagram stories, but if you look at my feed and the pictures on my blog it is a pretty consistent story.

 As a new blogger, I recommend picking a schedule that works for you and sticking to it.
 Whether that be posting once a week, every other day, or once a month just keep it consistent.
 This also means sticking to your niche and branching out later!
-Your brand doesn’t define everything about you, so it’s okay to start small and expand your band as you grow.
+Your brand doesn’t define everything about you, so it’s okay to start small and expand your brand as you grow.

 10: The Magic Happens Outside Your Comfort Zone